-From startling photos of the stars above and deep dives into the minds of legendary artists to fascinating, family-friendly journeys through the human body, here are the best exhibitions to see in Manchester throughout 2025.
+From in-depth explorations into the minds of legendary artists and collaborations with the Royal Astronomical Society to fascinating family-friendly journeys through the human body and landmark collections exploring the women’s liberation movement, here are the best exhibitions to see in Manchester throughout 2025.

 Castlefield Gallery will launch an ambitious and truly unique exhibition of new work inspired by the University of Salford’s groundbreaking Energy House 2.0 facilities.